andreariba/DeepCycle/README.md

 * matplotlib (tested on 3.3.1)
 * seaborn (tested on 0.10.1)

-The environment used to develop DeepCycle is stored in the yml file, DeepCycle_env.yml.
+The environment used to develop DeepCycle is stored in the yml file "DeepCycle_env.yml".
 You can create a copy of the DeepCycle environment by running:
 ```
 conda env create -f DeepCycle_env.yml